Maple Rosemary Gimlet

 Closing Thoughts

-This gimlet riff is more complex than the original, with a distinctly woodsy vibe.
-It pays homage to Vermont in several different ways, incorporates a range of herbs and botanicals, and has a delightful balance of fresh and cozy flavors that make it work all year long.
-It can work equally well after a day of outdoor adenturing or for a cozy night in.
-Plus it's relatively easy to make, so you can easily mix up a bunch of these for a crowd.
+This rosemary + maple gimlet riff is more complex than the original, with a distinctly woodsy vibe.
+It pays homage to Vermont in several different ways, incorporates a range of herbs and botanicals, and has a delightful balance of fresh and cozy flavors that make it wonderful all year long.
+It can work equally well after a day of outdoor adventures or for a cozy night in.

-I'm so excited to celebrate with Molly and Chandler soon (in two days, from the time I'm posting this!!).
-My hope for this cocktail is that it brings them much happiness however they decide to enjoy it, and that it always takes them back to the roots of their relationship, reminding them of where and how their journey together began.
+I'm excited to celebrate with Molly and Chandler soon (in two days, from the time I'm posting this!).
+My hope for this maple rosemary gimlet is that it brings them much happiness however they decide to enjoy it, and that it always takes them back to the roots of their relationship, reminding them of where and how their journey together began.

 Congratulations on your marriage, Molly and Chandler!
-Raising a big toast to you, to all your future adventures together, and to a lifetime of happiness and excellent cocktails.
+Raising a big toast to you, to all your future adventures together, and to a lifetime of joy and excellent cocktails.

 Share It!